caseyshort/Foundation/README.md

 Casey Short
 LIS 4210, Data Visualization
 I am interested in this course because although I have spent a lot of time pulling and analyzing data, I have not spent much time presenting that data to other people.
 I am usually on the data generation side of things, while other coworkers are responsible for the reporting.
+Data visualization: The process of using graphics and other visual elements to expand on or clarify information.
+Essentially, a way to make raw data more accessible.